OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 ### The dynamical system equations

 Now comes the hard part.
-Although we could probably find the equations online somewhere (like [here](https://www.acin.tuwien.ac.at/fileadmin/cds/pre_post_print/glueck2013.pdf) or at least for the double pendulum [here](https://www.youtube.com/watch?v=neh86u7_TIk)) we will try to derive the equations from scratch.
+Although we could probably find the equations online somewhere (like [here](https://www.acin.tuwien.ac.at/fileadmin/cds/pre_post_print/glueck2013.pdf) or at least for the double pendulum [here](https://www.youtube.com/watch?v=neh86u7_TIk) and [here](http://web.mit.edu/jorloff/www/chaosTalk/double-pendulum/double-pendulum-en.html)) we will try to derive the equations from scratch.

 First we can determine the positions of the masses $p_1$ and $p_2$.
 Here is another picture: